Alan Young (lawyer): Helping the incarcerated and the wrongfully convicted

-As director of the Innocence Project, Young has worked on dozens of cases involving claims of wrongful conviction.
-In addition to investigating these claims, Young is often required to assist these incarcerated individuals with a variety of issues relating to the conditions of their incarceration and their relationships with friends and family on the outside.
-Over the years, he has conducted numerous parole hearings, two applications to transfer Canadians from prisons in Thailand and the securing of the right of a federal inmate to complete his university degree online.
+As director of the Innocence Project, Young worked on dozens of cases involving claims of wrongful conviction.
+In addition to investigating these claims, he was often required to assist these incarcerated individuals with a variety of issues relating to the conditions of their incarceration and their relationships with friends and family on the outside.
+Over the years, he conducted numerous parole hearings, two applications to transfer Canadians from prisons in Thailand and the securing of the right of a federal inmate to complete his university degree online.

-In the context of working on claims of wrongful convictions, Young has continued to use litigation as a tool for political change.
-More specifically, he has brought a number of applications to establish a constitutional duty to preserve evidence and to disclose evidence in a post-conviction setting.
-In 2019, Young successfully established a right of post-conviction disclosure for wrongful conviction claimants who are seeking information and materials found in government files.
+In the context of working on claims of wrongful convictions, Young used litigation as a tool for political change.
+More specifically, he brought a number of applications to establish a constitutional duty to preserve evidence and to disclose evidence in a post-conviction setting.
+In 2019, he successfully established a right of post-conviction disclosure for wrongful conviction claimants who are seeking information and materials found in government files.

 In 2015, Young was appointed amicus curiae by the Nova Scotia Court of Appeal to assist incarcerated individual who wished to challenge the terms and conditions of their imprisonment through the writ of habeas corpus.
 This case resulted in an expansion of the jurisdictional scope of the writ.

 Challenging state officials

-In an effort to increase the accountability of public officials, Young has assisted numerous individuals who sought to launch complaints against police officers, prosecutors and their own lawyers.
-In particular, he has on three occasions initiated complaints against police officers with respect to the manner in which the police investigated, or failed to investigate, the death of a family member.
-He has also assisted two self-represented individuals successfully sue the police for malicious prosecution.
+In an effort to increase the accountability of public officials, Young assisted numerous individuals who sought to launch complaints against police officers, prosecutors and their own lawyers.
+In particular, on three occasions he initiated complaints against police officers with respect to the manner in which the police investigated, or failed to investigate, the death of a family member.
+He also assisted two self-represented individuals successfully sue the police for malicious prosecution.

 Victim rights

-Notwithstanding his institutional role as a defense lawyer, Young has also been a champion of the rights of crime victims for more than 20 years.
-He has been the primary consultant for the federal Department of Justice on the issue of victims' rights since the 1990s, and has represented numerous victims' rights groups seeking legislative reform.
-He has also assisted numerous crime victims seeking information from police and prosecutors on the status of their cases, and has attended court as a support person for many victims.
+Notwithstanding his institutional role as a defense lawyer, Young was also a champion of the rights of crime victims for more than 20 years.
+He was the primary consultant for the federal Department of Justice on the issue of victims' rights from the 1990s, and represented numerous victims' rights groups seeking legislative reform.
+He also assisted numerous crime victims seeking information from police and prosecutors on the status of their cases, and attended court as a support person for many victims.
 Moreover, in 1999, he commenced an application seeking to create constitutional protections for crime victims under Section 7 of the Charter, but the application was not successful.